 Shared Linux Compute Environment: Genuse

-Genuse is a shared Linux compute environment for instruction and research by Lyle faculty and students.
-Lyle Genuse services are currently available to Lyle School of Engineering faculty and students for designated course and research work.
+Genuse is a shared Linux compute environment for instruction and research for all faculty and students.

 Cloud Survey & Analytics: Qualtrics